dev-sahab/comet-app/README.md

 # Comet App

 This is a semi dynamic web app.
-Here is showing data form json database. and using search filter, filter by tags & categories.
+Here is showing data from json database. and using search filter, filter by tags & categories.

 ## Lang.
 Usage